VArbiter/CCExtensionKit/README.md

 >
 > > CCCore : Core extensions . a abstract collection .
 >
-> > CCFull : Full extensions . a abstract collection .
+> > CCFull : Full extensions (not included CCDataBase && CCCustom) . a abstract collection .
 >
 > > CCExtensionAssets : Assets collection , preserve for future needs . (not available for now).
 >